CEIO was founded in 2011 by Niyonu Spann and Bill Graustein.

 Since 2000, Niyonu has led the five-day intensives called Beyond Diversity 101, workshops that radically expose and transform the dynamics of diversity.
 Bill Graustein and Niyonu Spann first met at a BD101 session, as participant and facilitator.

-Through her non-profit organization, 4 Circles Beyond, Inc., Niyonu directs the Peace, Leadership and Arts Summer Camp in Chester, PA, and is actively expanding a cross-cultural program which brings together South African and American urban youth for shared learning and empowerment.
+Through her non-profit organization, 4 Circles Beyond, Inc., Niyonu directs the Peace, Leadership and Arts Summer Camp in Chester, PA, and is actively working toward opening a high school in Chester called: Academy for Peace & Liberation Education.

 In his first career, Bill Graustein worked for 25 years in the Department of Geology and Geophysics at Yale University: originally as a graduate student, and later as a research scientist after earning his Ph.D. in 1981.